Toggle menu

 Proof of freedom to marry

-• If you are divorced
+• If you are divorced:

 • If your divorce was outside the UK and is not written in English, a translation of the divorce document is needed.
 The divorce papers and translation documents should be original, printed and verified documents.
 There will be a fee to process the documents relating to a divorce granted overseas.
 See details of all marriage and civil partnership fees here.